astashov/liftosaur/src/docs/content/docs.md

 ### Predefined variables

-You cannot assign values to them, but you can use theirs values.
-There're:
+You cannot assign values to them, but you can use their values.
+They are:

 - `weights[x]` or `w[x]` - weight of an X set.
 X starts from 1.
 - `reps[x]` or `r[x]` - number of reps for an X set.